New updated 7/9/16 with new photos

 Take a square of painted paper.
 This shows the folds.

 Fold this paper in half lengthwise, open it out, turn it 90 degrees and fold it lengthwise again.
 Then turn it over.

 Fold the paper diagonally, press the edge well and open out.
 Just do this on one diagonal, not both.

-Turn the paper over again and push the corners with the diagonal folds towards each other so it looks like this.
+Turn the paper over again and push the corners with the diagonal folds towards each other so it looks like this (above).
 If you have done origami, this will be easy.
-When folded flat it will be a square a quarter the area of the whole piece.
+When folded flat it will be a square that is a quarter the area of the whole piece.
 Repeat with all six pieces of paper.

 Put glue all over one square side of the paper.
 Try not to get any glue along the edges or it may make them stick together.
 Wipe any excess off.

 Place the glued side on to the wrong side of the cover centrally and press it down.
 Press down hard so that it sticks!
 If you use a gluestick it should stay in place fairly quickly.